Skip to content

 The regression results (Figure 2) indicate a significant negative differential effect of the Weber law on new construction in law-affected municipalities compared to non-affected ones.
 If we consider the number of rental units provided for in building permits, the coefficient ‑0.871 means that the municipalities affected by the law authorized 0.871 fewer rental units per 1,000 inhabitants after the introduction of the law than non-affected municipalities.
 This figure may seem low at first glance, but it should not be forgotten that the Swiss average of building permits for rental housing per 1,000 inhabitants is 2.1.
 A difference of 0.871 therefore has a significant impact; compared to the average, this corresponds to a drop of about 40% in building permits for rental housing in tourist communities after the introduction of the law on secondary residences.

-Find our latest analysis and outlook on the Swiss real estate market in the Immo-Monitoring winter update (German).
+Find our latest analysis and outlook on the Swiss real estate market on the Immo-Monitoring

 Contact our experts to find out more.